Redefining Personal Online Banking for Everyday Users

 Design strategy workshop

-Workshop mapping usability pain points by task criticality, user impact, and frequency, used to inform phased releases.
+We mapped usability pain points in a workshop, prioritising them by task criticality, user impact, and frequency to inform phased releases.

-To make strategic decisions on what features to release first, I relied on a data-driven approach know as the severity framework to guide prioritisation based on actual user pain points and business value.
-However, these release phases was not solely depended on this framework, it included more input from banking side stake holders, development team and business goals.
+To make strategic decisions on what features to release first, I relied on a data-driven approach known as the severity framework to guide prioritisation based on actual user pain points and business value.
+However, these release phases were not solely dependent on this framework, it included more input from banking side stakeholders, development team and business goals.

 Severity = Task Criticality × Impact × Frequency